Where to Go From NYC: Rockaway Beach

 Beach 106th St.

-- La Fruteria: Sandwiches, salads, baked goods, coffee, and fruit smoothies and juices are blended before your eyes.
-Try the homemade cinnamon sugar donuts.
+- La Fruteria: Baked goods, coffee, and fruit smoothies and juices blended before your eyes.

 - Lobster Joint: The Brooklyn favorite set up an outpost serving fresh lobster, shrimp, and crab rolls.